tykling/certgrinder/README.md

       -v, --version         Show version and exit.

 ### csrgrinder
 The csrgrinder script lives on the Certgrinder server.
-It is very simple, just a couple of lines sh, and it is called over SSH by the Certgrinder clients.
+It is called over SSH by the Certgrinder clients.
 It takes a PEM formatted CSR on stdin as input, and outputs a signed PEM formatted certificate on stdout.

-## Theory of Operation
-The theory behind this system is simple.
-Each Certgrinder client does the following:

-0. Configure http redirect from /.well-known/acme-challenge/ to the Certgrinder server.
-The redirect must be functional for all domains you intend to put in the CSR.
-1. Generate an RSA keypair
-2. Generate a new CSR
-3. Cat the CSR over SSH to the Certgrinder server, Certgrinder server returns the signed certicate on stdout.
-4. Run post-renew hook (to reload services with the new cert)
-5. Repeat 2-4 daily (but skip if cert has more than 30 days validity).

-The Certgrinder server does the following:

-0. Has Certbot installed and configured
-1. Waits for SSH connections
-2. When clients connect they run the `csrgrinder` script, which receives the CSR from the client on stdin, runs Certbot, and outputs the signed certificate on stdout

-Each clients SSH key and IP must be configured on the Certgrinder server in .ssh/authorized_keys, for example:
-`from="192.0.2.134",command="~/certgrinder/csrgrinder",no-port-forwarding,no-x11-forwarding,no-agent-forwarding ssh-ed25519 AAAAC3........ user@hostname`
+It calls on Certbot to do the actual ACME stuff, which in turn calls external `manual-auth-hook` and `manual-cleanup-hook` scripts to create and delete challenges as needed.
+It is written in Bourne/Posix sh, so are the hook scripts. `csrgrinder` has a config file called `csrgrinder.conf`.

 ## More info
 Read more at https://blog.tyk.nu/blog/introducing-certgrinder-a-letsencrypt-ssh-proxy/